bwqr/mavinote/svelte/README.md

 ## Configuration
 Project has two files that define the build time configurations, `.env.development` for development and `.env.production` for production.
-Right now, project has these variables defined in the configuration files.
+Right now, project has these variables defined in the configuration files:

 * **VITE_API_URL**: This variable contains the URL of backend service.
 An example is `http://127.0.0.1:8050/api`.